Lexusr2020/Jobs-Survey---Presentation/README.md

 Outcome: Insights presented here are strategic pathways for success in the tech ecosystem.

-Join us as we embark on this insightful journey, unraveling the threads that weave the fabric of contemporary technology trends.
+Let's embark on this insightful journey, unraveling the threads that weave the fabric of contemporary technology trends.